By Graham L. Wilson

 "Two damn days..."
 I fumed, having expected her to have left already as usual, as she rarely ever bothered with either a greeting or a farewell.
 I was wrong.

-"There was something else in your code directory" she said, startling me, "other than this and the code you were calling."
+"There was something else in your code directory" she began, startling me, "other than this and the code you were calling."
 My eyes grew and I spun around again.

 "Yes?"
 I asked, not knowing what she meant.
 As usual, her face remained stone cold solid.